 My first love was …

-At times, it is hard to remember since Kevin has been the love of my life for 29 years!
+At times, it is hard to remember since Kevin has been a part of my life for 30 years!

 At one time I did have a boyfriend younger than I was…

 At one time I did date a basketball player …